 Sometimes you can feel an immense inner peace just by looking at a picture.

 The overwhelming rock formations of Meteora are perched above the town of Kalambaka, at a maximum height of 400 m (1200 ft).
 I was really curious about how they were formed and I found out that there are several theories.
 The prevailing theory is that a large river had his estuary in this area, which for millions of years was covered by a narrow and deep part of the sea.
-Thirty million years ago the water began to decline, while taking with it and stacking rocks on the seabed, which over the years have been stabilised.
+Thirty million years ago the water began to decline, while taking with it stacking rocks on the seabed, which over the years have been stabilised.

 The area of Meteora was originally settled by monks who lived in caves within the rocks during the 11th Century.
 Once united, between the 14th and 16th century they were carrying construction material to the top of the rocks using ropes, nets and baskets with an excess of determination (this was also how the monasteries were reached until the nineteen twenties).
 They managed to create these great monasteries under these adverse conditions that make them seem more like a miracle, like God’ s will.

 Ι had the impression that the monks wanted to be on the top of these cliffs to feel as close to God as possible.
 I can’t blame them.
-There is something spiritual in this area, something mystical, it’s the perfect place to achieve absolute isolation, a connection with the Divine, a way to find a spiritual paradise where there is peace and harmony.
+There is something so special and spiritual in this area, something mystical, it’s the perfect place to achieve absolute isolation, a connection with the Divine, a way to find a spiritual paradise where there is peace and harmony.

 *The entrance fee for all monasteries is 3 Euro per person.